-Bridport Town Council, working with its four parish council partners of Allington, Bradpole, Bothenhampton & Walditch, and Symondsbury, has prepared this regulation 15 submission version of the plan on behalf of those who live and work within these areas.
-As the qualifying body, the Town Council is entitled to submit a Neighbourhood Plan for the Bridport Area as designated through an application made in October 2013 under the Neighbourhood Planning Regulations 2012 (part2 S6) and approved by West Dorset District Council on May 2014.
+Bridport Town Council, working with its four parish council partners of Allington, Bradpole, Bothenhampton & Walditch, and Symondsbury, has prepared this final version of the Plan on behalf of those who live and work within these areas.
+As the qualifying body, the Town Council is entitled to submit a neighbourhood plan for the Bridport Area as designated through an application made in October 2013 under the Neighbourhood Planning Regulations 2012 (part 2 S6) and approved by West Dorset District Council on May 2014.

 This neighbourhood plan has been informed by the strategic policies in the West Dorset, Weymouth & Portland Local Plan 2011-2031 adopted 2015 and sets out vision for the area through to 2036 supported by a set of planning polices and a series of specific projects.
-In accordance with the neighbourhood planning regulations, this plan is in general conformity with the adopted local plan and has been prepared through extensive community consultation.
+In accordance with the neighbourhood planning regulations, this plan is in general conformity with the adopted Local Plan and has been prepared through extensive community consultation.